JenAlchimowicz/YouTube-Trending-MLops/README.md

 - `training` - trains and tunes ML models
 - `web_endpoint` - user interface.
 Calls `prediction_api` for model predictions

-<h3 id="inference-tools"> Tools </h3>

-The app itself uses standard ML python libraries: Pandas, scikit-learn, XGBoost, FastAPI and Streamlit.
-Neptune AI is used for experiment tracking and as a model registry.

-AWS Service choices:
-- `Compute` - ECS for ease of deployment
-- `Storage` - S3 for scalability and AWS integrations
-- `Feature Store` - DynamoDB for quick read access
-- `Scaling and High Availability` - ALB and ASG as they are the recommended standard in AWS
-- `Access and security` - IAM Roles for AWS access and SSM Parameter Store for distributing keys for external services such as Neptune AI

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 <h2 id="inference"> :pencil: Inference pipeline </h2>

-<h3 id="inference-capabilities"> Capabilities </h3>

-Inference pipeline consists of two components: web endpoint and prediction API.
-The web endpoint is resposible for the user interface.
-Prediction API is resonsible for accepting requests from the web endpoint and responding with the predictions made by ML model.
-The components are separated using Elastic Load Balancers (ELB).
-Each component is wrapped in a docker container, deployed using Elastic Container Service (ECS) and placed in an Auto Scaling Group (ASG), allowing for quick `scalability`.
-All the services are spread across 3 Availability Zones (AZ) ensuring `high availability`.

 <h3 id="inference-infra"> AWS insfrastructure </h3>